maplemavin/docs/api_v1.md

 This endpoint can be used to list the blog posts for an account.

 ### GET Parameters

+`honor_exclusivity`
+> <p> pass with value 0 or do not pass to return only non-exclusive blog entries.
+> <p> pass with value 1 to enable exclusive blog entrie support. only blog entries
+> <p> which should be visible to the active user based on the blog entrie's
+> <p> exclusivity setting and the user's fanclub status.
+> <p> requests without authentication or with non-fans will receive only
+> <p> non-exclusive blog entries.
+> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> blog entries exclusive to their fanclub tier as well as non-exclusive
+> <p> blog entries.
+> <p> requests identifying an account administrator will receive all blog entries
+> <p> regardless of the blog entries' exclusivity.

 order_by
 > <p> what to order the results by